Published at: 2025-10-30

 picture coming soon:

-“Pending” refers to the waiting period during which data subjects decide whether data controllers may use their data.
+Warning - What does Pending mean?
+Pending indicates the waiting period during which the data subject decides whether the data controller may use this data.

 picture coming soon: